mschwerhoff/pp20-terminology/terminology.md

 deadlock
 :   Circular waiting/blocking (no instructions are executed/CPU time is used) between threads, so that the system (union of all threads) cannot make any progress anymore.

+functional unit
+:   A component of a CPU (or core) that performs a certain task, e.g. executing integer arithmetic operations.

+instruction level parallelism
+:   CPU-internal parallelisation of independent instructions, with the goal of improving performance by increasing utilisation of a CPU's functional units.

 interleaving
 :   Given multiple threads, each executing a sequence of instructions, an interleaving is a sequence of instructions obtained from merging the individual sequences.
 A sequentially consistent interleaving is one where the relative order of statements from one thread is preserved.